Heading to Sydney with kids? We’ve lived here for 8 years and have checked out all the best family fun activities in town. We share them all here.

 Play in Darling Harbour Playground

-Another of our favourite things to do in Sydney for free is visit the Darling Harbour playground.
-This became one of my kids favourite places to go in Sydney when we were visiting.
+Another fantastic free option is to visit the Darling Harbour playground.
+This became one of my kids’ favourite places when they were little.
 There are loads of climbing frames, slides, swings and a fun water play area for cooling off in the Summer.

 The Darling Harbour playground is well located if you are visiting the Maritime Museum or Wildlife Sydney Zoo and Sealife Aquarium, and is surrounded by a choice of cafes and restaurants.